-A Family Member Died Without a Will.
+A Family Member Died Without a Will in Texas.
 What Do I Do?

-This page provides information about what to do if a family member died with no Will.
-If a loved one died without a Will, there are several probate alternatives that may be available.
-Probate is the first step in handling your loved one’s estate.
+This page provides information about what to do if a family member died with no Will in Texas.
+If a loved one died without a Will, there are several Texas probate alternatives available.
+“Probate” is the first step in handling your loved one’s estate.
 Whether the loved one has only a small estate or a very large estate, some form of probate is probably necessary to distribute the assets to the heirs.

 Depending on your specific situation, the probate alternative could be both very affordable and fast.
 To find the best probate method, or to see if you may be able to avoid probate, contact a probate attorney for a free consultation.
 At the consultation, the lawyer will discuss your options, the costs, and the legal process.

-What Are The Probate Alternatives When There Is No Will?
+What Are The Texas Probate Alternatives When There Is No Will?

-Here is a list of the most common alternatives:
+Here is a list of the three most common alternatives to probate in Texas when there is no will:

-Affidavit of Heirship: If the decedent only owned a house or other real estate property, the Affidavit of Heirship can be an effective method of transferring title to the decedent’s heirs.
+Affidavit of Heirship: If the decedent only owned a house or other real estate property, the Affidavit of Heirship is an affordable and effective method of transferring title to the decedent’s heirs.
 This method is extremely fast and affordable.
 However, the Affidavit of Heirship is not best for every situation.
 For instance, many title companies or mortgage companies may not honor an Affidavit of Heirship until it has been in the county’s real property record for five years.

 The small estate affidavit is most appropriate when the decedent died with just a bank account, and the bank needs probate court documentation in order to transfer the funds.